What is Mesothelioma?

 Call your doctor right away if you have any symptoms of mesothelioma, such as shortness of breath or chest pain—especially if you have been exposed to asbestos.

 The prognosis depends on the size of the tumor, how early it is detected and whether it can be completely removed with surgery.
-Unfortunately mesothelioma usually is advanced when it's diagnosed, making the outlook poor.
-On average, patients live about one year after diagnosis.
+Mesothelioma is often advanced when it’s diagnosed, making the outlook poor.

 Patients who have been treated successfully for mesothelioma are at increased risk for developing a second cancer, such as lung cancer.